-Freetown, Sierra Leone: Kumba Musa is a data scientist and machine learning expert at DSTI, where she teaches policymakers and academics how to use Artificial Intelligence (AI) tools to clean, analyse, and visualise data.
-Ms. Musa joined 50 artificial intelligence experts from different countries, who gathered at UNICEF in New York City to take steps towards developing policy guidance for AI and child rights.
+Freetown, Sierra Leone: Kumba Musa is a data scientist and machine learning expert at DSTI, where she teaches policymakers and academics how to use artificial intelligence (AI) tools to clean, analyze, and visualize data.
+Ms. Musa joined 50 artificial intelligence experts from different countries who gathered at UNICEF in New York City to take steps towards developing policy guidance for AI and child rights.

 The AI Child Rights workshop accomplished the following:

 Built a consensus among stakeholders about the objectives of the initiative and key principles of the guidance.

 Brainstormed how to move from policy to practice and what support tools are needed for different audiences—government, industry, and the UN—to implement the guidelines.